smartdevicelink/sdl_requirements/detailed_docs/button_press_emulation.md

 1.6 Requested module is busy with processing request from another application -> SDL responds IN_USE and doesn't process this request

+1.7 Requested module is busy with processing request from the same application -> SDL responds IN_USE and doesn't process this request

 **Alternative flow 1**

 1.a.1 Application requested to emulate Button Press of "ButtonName_MODULE_2" for "MODULE_1"